Lord Charles Bruce

-Captain Lord Charles William Brudenell-Bruce (18 June 1834 – 16 April 1897), styled Lord Charles Bruce, was a British soldier and Liberal Party politician.
+Captain Lord Charles William Brudenell-Bruce (18 June 1834 – 16 April 1897), was a British soldier and Liberal Party politician.
 He served as Vice-Chamberlain of the Household under William Ewart Gladstone between 1880 and 1885.

 Background

 Bruce was the son of Charles Brudenell-Bruce, 1st Marquess of Ailesbury, by his second wife Maria Elizabeth Tollemache, daughter of the Honourable Charles Tollemache, of Harrington, Northamptonshire.
 George Brudenell-Bruce, 2nd Marquess of Ailesbury, and Ernest Brudenell-Bruce, 3rd Marquess of Ailesbury, were his elder half-brothers.

 Military career

 Bruce served in the 1st Life Guards.
 He purchased a captaincy in the regiment on 30 August 1859, succeeding Hon.
 Dudley FitzGerald-deRos.
 He was also an Honorary Major in the Royal Wiltshire Yeomanry.

 Political career

 Bruce sat as Member of Parliament for North Wiltshire from 1865 to 1874 and for Marlborough from 1878 to 1885.
 In 1880 he was sworn of the Privy Council and appointed Vice-Chamberlain of the Household under William Ewart Gladstone, a post he held until the Liberal government fell in 1885.